Skip to main content Skip to footer

 To be eligible for the postgraduate pathway, you'll need an undergraduate degree in any subject.
 The course takes 3 years to complete.

-During this full-time course, you will split your time between on-campus learning and practice placements in hospitals and community settings.
+During this full-time course, you'll split your time between on-campus learning and practice placements in hospitals and community settings.

 Search for pre-registration postgraduate nursing degree programmes on My World of Work.